Slick progress capture hauling system with a Tibloc

 Note the pulley with the fixed side plates.
 This is important.
 I tried this with a small swing arm pulley, and didn't work.

 (If you want a name brand fixed side plate pulley, the Petzl Fixe would be a good choice.
-The one I use here is a cheapo I got on the interweb.)
+I have a cheapo from the interweb.)

 Step 2 - Place the rope through the pulley as shown.